EduGraf Programming: Basic Concepts

 Define the color and brightness of objects in a rendering, called shading, by either using a high-level approach based on Material and Light, or by writing low-level GLSL code using the EduGraf.OpenGL assembly.

 Object geometry and shading together define the Surface of a particular type of object defining all its visual properties.
 Finally, a particular type of object can appear at distinct positions in the virtual world, each represented by an instance of Visual.
-Finally, remember to add all visuals to the Scene property of the Rendering sub-class to be visible.
+Finally, remember to add all visuals to the Scene property of your Rendering implementation to be visible.

 Graphic Pipeline dependent and independent Programming